godotengine/godot-docs/tutorials/audio/audio_buses.rst

 Introduction
 ------------

+Godot's audio processing code has been written with games in mind, with the aim of achieving an optimal balance between performance and sound quality.

 Godot's audio engine allows any number of audio buses to be created and any number of effect processors can be added to each bus.
-The processsor power of the device running your game will limit the number of buses and effects that can be used before performance starts to suffer.
+Only the hardware of the device running your game will limit the number of buses and effects that can be used before performance starts to suffer.

-Godot's audio processing code has been written with games in mind, with the aim of achieving an optimal balance between performance and sound quality.

 Decibel scale
 -------------